GSA/digitalgov.gov/content/posts/2013-07-31-mobile-product-accessibility-testing-resources.md

 ---
+url: /2013/07/31/mobile-product-accessibility-testing-resources/
 date: 2013-07-31 10:34:45 -0400
-title: 'Mobile Product Accessibility Testing Resources'
+title: Mobile Product Accessibility Testing Resources
-summary: 'Accessibility testing is a subset of usability testing and is the inclusive practice of making websites and mobile applications usable by people of all abilities and disabilities.
+summary: Accessibility testing is a subset of usability testing and is the inclusive practice of making websites and mobile applications usable by people of all abilities and disabilities.
 You do this by testing mobile websites and/or applications on all leading browsers, mobile devices and screen readers.
-This article was developed as part of the Mobile Application'
+This article was developed as part of the Mobile Application
-authors: [jparcell]
 categories:
   - Accessibility
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - mobile apps
   - usability testing